quanterall/HaskellMaterials/README.md

 # HaskellMaterials

+## Real World Haskell

+The purpose of these documents is to at some point be able to teach Haskell, but as a supplement to them it can be useful to look at the book
+[Real World Haskell](http://book.realworldhaskell.org/read/) as it is freely available online.
+The need for this may lessen in time but since learning is such a difficult enterprise it's useful to simply look at many resources and absorb as much as possible.

 ## Learning Haskell

 Learning Haskell is a challenge, much like learning any programming language.
 I've found that many